If you don’t find the answer you are looking for here, don’t hesitate to ask a question yourself. You can call the CCBC at 608-263-3720, or email us.

 In selecting a book to feature weekly (52 titles per year), we are balancing numerous considerations.
 We try to select a variety of books across each month and throughout the year, including picture books, informational books, and fiction, and considering readers from very young children through high-school age.
 We also strive to illuminate a range of diverse voices and perspectives.

-CCBC Choices, our annual best-of-the-year list, highlights roughly 250 titles from among those 4,000 or so that we recieve.
+CCBC Choices, our annual best-of-the-year list, highlights roughly 250 titles from among those that we recieve.
 In selecting books for Choices, the CCBC professional staff again considers readers across a range of ages and books in a variety of formats and again reflecting a range of diverse experience and perspectives.
 (See the earlier question about how we choose books for CCBC Choices for more on creating the Choices list.)

 Can you consider my book for one of your online bibliographies?